The Cold War and the Nuclear Weapons Threat

 At the same time, some of the chief lessons of the Cold War – the necessity of safeguards and the value of negotiation – seem to be missing.

-- How did the end of the Cold War affect perceptions and anxiety levels about the possibility of nuclear war?
+- Has the ending of the Cold War reduced the threat of nuclear destruction?

-- Why are so many nations still seeking nuclear weapons?
+- Why did the USSR and US build and deploy so many nuclear weapons?

 Integrate and evaluate multiple sources of information presented in diverse formats and media (e.g., visually, quantitatively, as well as in words) in order to address a question or solve a problem.